-The EU taxonomy is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
-This Regulation does not include a compiled list of socially sustainable economic activities.
+The EU taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.